ngxs-labs/firestore-plugin/README.md

 Finally we create the `@State`.
 The state will contain actions to execute the Firestore CRUD operations via the service created previously.
 When getting data from Firestore, we have two options:

 * Get data once
-* Connect to a document or collection and receive changes as they occur on the Firestore server.
+* Connect to a document or collection stream and receive changes as they occur on the Firestore server.

 ### Connect and get data once

-For the first scenario the plugin `FirestoreService` provides the methods `docOnce$()` and `collectionOnce$()`, which will get the first emission and unsubscribe immediately after.
+For the first scenario, `FirestoreService` provides the methods `docOnce$()` and `collectionOnce$()`, which will get the first emission and unsubscribe immediately after.
 NGXS handles subscribing to the `Observable` and the action is done once the first data is emmited.

 ```ts
 export class GetAllOnce {